afraz-khan/hush-hush/setup/deployment-options/DEPLOY_HEROKU.md

    * sets required application config params
    * creates react build

-   > If script is stuck due to some error or you want change something then run the script again or feel free to contact.
+   > If script is stuck due to some error or you want to change something then run the script again.
+If you are unable to resolve the issue then feel free to contact.
 I am more than happy to help :).

 6. Run below commands to push the changes.
    ```